frees-io/freestyle/docs/src/main/tut/docs/README.md

 ## Algebras

-Freestyle core feature is the definition of `Free` boilerplate-free algebras that support both sequential and parallel style computations and all the implicit machinery required to turn them into modular programs.
+Freestyle's core feature is the definition of `Free` boilerplate-free algebras that support both sequential and parallel style computations and all the implicit machinery required to turn them into modular programs.

-In the example below we will define two algebras with intermixed sequential and parallel computations.
+In the example below, we will define two algebras with intermixed sequential and parallel computations.

 ```tut:book
 import freestyle._